 - Flash Point: Fire Rescue is also equally good at all player counts.
 Whether you are playing the game solo or with a five others, you can expect a solid firefighting experience.
 The game will last a bit longer at higher player counts, but even a six-player game can go by pretty quickly since turns don’t take too long.

 - The reason why Flash Point isn’t very high up on our list of top cooperative board games is because it doesn’t offer great replay value.
 Well, at least not for the adults in our group who prefer meatier games.
 It just starts to feel a bit repetitive.
 It does have good replayability as a family game, though, and the Flash Point expansions add a lot to the base game.

-If you end up being a fan of the base game, we definitely recommend getting one or more of the many Flash Point expansions to give the game some extra replay value.
+If you end up being a fan of the base game, I definitely recommend getting one or more of the many Flash Point expansions to give the game some extra replay value.